yownas/vsh/DEV_GUIDE.md

 All scripts should be able to work on a clean minimal install.
 Maybe not always possible, but we could atleast try.

+# TODOS

+* Move functions and other things that can/should be reused from libexec/vshd-Linux to vshd

 # DQA - Developer Questions and Answers

 Add questions/answers below. :)